 Color Temperature/Spectrum-We are trying to replicate natural light.
 Plants use certain wave lengths of light for photosynthesis.
 Trying to replicate these wave lengths with artificial light is a science in itself.
 Color temperature is a way to describe the appearance of light.
 It is measured in degrees of Kelvin from 1000 to 10,000.
 For our purposes, using light around 6500K is best for vegetative growth and florescent tubes and LED lights are available in this color spectrum.
-For reference, incandescent bulbs produce light around 2700K, cool white florescent around 3300K, daylight florescent around 5000K.
+For reference, incandescent bulbs produce light around 2700K, cool white florescent around 3300K, daylight florescent around 5000K, and sunlight or bright white around 6500K.
 The color spectrum of the light does matter, and cool white florescent tubes at 3300K do not produce wavelength light necessary for healthy plant growth.